 Rotorua can be visited year-round.
 Summer (December to February) is a good season to visit New Zealand and Rotorua.
 At this time of the year, the weather is warm and dry but it is also the busiest season of the year.

 We visited Rotorua in winter (June to August), and the weather was quite cold and rainy but I still enjoyed my time there, because we practically had the place to ourselves.

 However, I think the best time of the year to see Rotorua is spring (September to November).
 In spring, the scenery is perfect, the sun shines and the place isn’t too crowded yet.

 With its spectacular geothermal features, incredible living Maori villages, and fantastic forest, Rotorua is an unmissable place to visit on your trip to New Zealand.

 There are many things to do, see and discover in this incredible area.
 I hope this travel guide helped you plan your perfect trip to Rotorua.

-AUTHOR BIO: Camille is a jewelry maker and craft blogger from France.
+AUTHOR BIO: Camille is a blogger at Crystal Healing Ritual and craft blogger from France.
 Dedicated to traveling sustainably, Camille has been roaming the world and living abroad for over 7 years.
 When she’s not traveling, you’ll find her hiking or reading a good book.